Differential equation: Equation order and degree

+The order of the differential equation is the highest order of derivative of the unknown function that appears in the differential equation.

-An equation containing only first derivatives is a first-order differential equation, an equation containing the second derivative is a second-order differential equation, and so on.
+For example, an equation containing only first-order derivatives is a first-order differential equation, an equation containing the second-order derivative is a second-order differential equation, and so on.

+When it is written as a polynomial equation in the unknown function and its derivatives, its degree of the differential equation is, depending on the context, the polynomial degree in the highest derivative of the unknown function, or its total degree in the unknown function and its derivatives.
+In particular, a linear differential equation has degree one for both meanings, but the non-linear differential equation $y'+y^2=0$ is of degree one for the first meaning but not for the second one.

 Differential equations that describe natural phenomena almost always have only first and second order derivatives in them, but there are some exceptions, such as the thin-film equation, which is a fourth order partial differential equation.

 Examples

 In the first group of examples u is an unknown function of x, and c and ω are constants that are supposed to be known.
 Two broad classifications of both ordinary and partial differential equations consist of distinguishing between linear and nonlinear differential equations, and between homogeneous differential equations and heterogeneous ones.